July 08 – 09 & July 10 – 11, 2025

 Identification and management of common cotton, soybean, corn and sorghum diseases that are most common in Kansas cropping systems will be discussed.

-Dr. Onofre is a K-State Research and Extension post-doctoral fellow working on diseases of summer crops.
+Dr. Onofre is an Assistant Professor and Extension Specialist for Row Crop Pathology working on diseases of summer crops.

 Pest Management